ElisaRMA/R-Scripts-LabMetaMass/README.md

 - Correlation tests (in progress)
 - SVR Normalization (in progress)

-Note that these scripts contain detailed comments, as their use was also intended for members of the LabMetaMass research group with no experience in R language.
+Notice that these scripts contain detailed comments, as their use was also intended for members of the LabMetaMass research group with no experience in R language.